 Monkey King Subdues the White Bone Demon is the most popular episode in the Journey to the West, which has been performed on various Chinese Opera stages for at least a century.

-Shaoju opera is originated in Shaoxing, an ancient city in Zhejiang province, and performed in Shaoxing local dialect.
-Although nurtured by a scholarly and gentle culture of Southern Yangtze River (Jiangnan), unlike Yueju opera or Yongju opera developed in the same area, Shaoju is quite loud, bold and robust with an emphasis on stage martial arts and a musical band featured heavily suona and gongs, since its root is in a far away Yellow Plateau in northern China.
+Shaoju opera originated in Shaoxing, an ancient city in Zhejiang province, and was performed in Shaoxing’s local dialect.
+Although nurtured by a scholarly and gentle culture of Southern Yangtze River (Jiangnan), unlike Yueju opera or Yongju opera developed in the same area, Shaoju is quite loud, bold and robust with an emphasis on stage martial arts and a musical band featured heavily suona and gongs, since its root is in a far away from Yellow Plateau in northern China.